Chess-Spyder/jekyll-minimag/README.md

 A Jekyll site based on the minima theme (version 2.5.1).
 (The dependence on the gem theme has been overridden, so updates to minima will have no effect on minimag.)

+This repo is designed for development within a Docker container.

 One departure of minimag from minima is the implementation of a “card” presentation, including an illustration, for each post’s entry on posts-listing pages.
 A card has the following elements:
 * An image
 * A text component, made up of subcomponents